Mish Mish, Akkar: Geography

-Mish Mish is blessed with a surplus supply of fresh water compared to the majority of middle eastern countries that lack this valuable resource.
-The fresh springs are constant due to the snow that falls on the region in the winter months, when the snow melts in the following seasons it collects in the deep gorges and valleys to provide much needed fresh water.
+Mishmish is blessed with a surplus supply of fresh water compared to the majority of middle eastern countries.
 Major springs that offer water to the village are Abou Ali, Safsafa, Hawr, Tamima, Abou Moustafa, Ghaba, Abou sara sources.
 Springs used to water the lands are Ghasam, Hachem, Abour Richa, and the Deleb source.
-Mish Mish soil is arable and rocky which makes it more suited for tree growing.
+Mishmish soil is arable and rocky.
 There are two main roads that connect the village to the coast with other regional roads that connect the regions villages together.
 There are numerous old dirt and rocky roads that still connect to the coast, regional villages and Syria.

 Climate

 The temperature ranges from -10 in the winter months to 35 °C during summer.
-Mish Mish receives heavy rain and snow during the winter.
-The village people during the winter stay indoors a lot and limit travel as at times roads to and around the village inaccessible.
+Mishmish receives heavy rain and snow during the winter.
+During the winter at times roads to and around the village are inaccessible.

 Agriculture

-Although mishmish means apricot, one would find it hard to locate a plant of the same name in the village's plentiful agricultural lands.
-Farmers from the village predominantly produce apples, pears and seeds.
+Although mishmish translates to apricot in Arabic, local farmers predominantly produce apples, pears and seeds.

 Food

-Mish Mish is known for its high quality Lebanese foods and beverages.
+Mish Mish is known for its Lebanese foods and beverages.
 Animal meats such as Beef, Lamb and chicken are main staples of the residents.
-A few of the dishes include Kibbeh, kofta, shawarma, falafel, manaeesh, hummus and tabouli.
-The village people are also skilled enough to make their own olive oil, cheese, yoghurt, Lebanese bread and pickled olives, turnip and cucumbers.
-Communal wood fired bread ovens exist in certain places of the village for the people to bake their own bread.
+Communal wood fired bread ovens exist in certain places of the village.